Protect Yourself – Updated April 2026

 7. You constantly think about gambling

-When gambling takes over your thoughts – you plan your next gambling session, count wins and losses, or relive previous gambling experiences.
+When gambling dominates your thoughts — planning the next session, replaying wins and losses, or reliving gambling experiences obsessively.

 ⬆️

-Just like with other addictions, tolerance builds up.
-You need to wager more and more to get the same thrill or excitement.
+Tolerance builds up just like with other addictions — needing to wager more and more to get the same thrill or excitement.

 🚫

-9. You have tried to stop or reduce without success
+9. You have tried to stop without success

-Repeated failed attempts to control, reduce, or stop gambling is a strong sign that gambling has become a problem.
+Repeated failed attempts to control, reduce, or stop gambling is a strong indicator that gambling has become a problem requiring outside support.

 💳